MicrosoftDocs/learn/learn-pr/quantum/qsharp-create-first-quantum-development-kit/includes/5-random-number-generator.md

 The QRNG will return number 6 as your password.
 In practice, you want to set a larger number as maximum since lower numbers are easy to crack.
 In fact, as a way to increase the difficulty of guessing or cracking your password, you could use ASCII code to convert binary to text and to generate a password with numbers, symbols and mixed-case letters.

 Now you can be sure that your passwords are truly random.
-Space fleet data and their facilities are protected with the hightest security standards.
+Space fleet data and their facilities are protected with the highest security standards.

 With our logic in place, you're now ready to build a complete random number generator.